 Pros of a convertible holdall

 - They have full length zipped flaps for access so they can be packed like a suitcase.
-This also means that, unlike a rucksack, you can see the full contents of the bag without having to unpack it all first.
+Unlike a rucksack, you can see the full contents of the bag without having to unpack it all first.

 - They’re lighter in weight than a toploader rucksack with a rigid frame.
 And a holdall is more manoeuvrable too.